wumphlett/COMP-2210/README.md

 # COMP 2210
 COMP 2210 Assignments
-Fundamentals of Computing II / Data Structures and Algorithms
+Fundamentals of Computing II / Intro to Data Structures and Algorithms